MS3Inc/camel-restdsl-openapi-plugin/README.md

 Clone the main branch of this repo, change to the plugin directory, and run `mvn clean install`.

+If you add or update a file and receive an error about missing headers, such as `Missing header in: `, run `mvn com.mycila:license-maven-plugin:format`.
+If you get an error with that command saying that you don't have the plugin locally, you can get it by running `mvn org.apache.maven.plugins:maven-dependency-plugin:2.8:get -Dartifact=com.mycila:license-maven-plugin:4.0.rc2`.

 ### Who do I talk to? ###

 Contact: